 A CDA is a legal agreement between two or more parties that provides terms under which information shall be shared.
 CDAs are important to prevent premature public disclosure of information, which can limit or even preclude patent rights.

-Clinical Trials (Protocol) CDAs are processed through the Office of Research Affairs.
+Clinical Trial and Basic Science CDAs are processed through the Office of Research Affairs (ORA).

-Intellectual Property (Non-Protocol) CDAs are processed through the Center for Medical Innovation.
+Intellectual Property (IP) CDAs to license existing Penn State technology are processed through the Center for Medical Innovation (CMI).

 MTA (Material Transfer Agreement)